Get insider access

 2. Best Sounding OLED TV

-The best-sounding OLED TV we've tested is the LG G3 OLED.
-It's an impressive TV that delivers fantastic visuals with good sound quality due to its 60W 4.2 speaker setup.
+The best-sounding OLED TV we've tested is the LG G4 OLED.
+It's an impressive TV that delivers fantastic visuals with good sound quality.
+It has 60W 4.2 channel speakers built-in that can be virtually upmixed to 11.1.2 using the new α11 AI Sound Pro feature.
 It has a very good frequency response, but like most TVs, it doesn't have much bass.
-It does get very loud, however, and it sounds good and clear all the way to its maximum volume.
-Still, it has more compression and distortion at high volume levels than the Sony X93L/X93CL.
-It sounds slightly clearer at moderate listening levels due to its balanced sound profile, making dialogue clear and easy to understand.
-It also supports eARC, which is great if you connect it to a home theater system or soundbar.
-It also can upmix audio into a virtual 9.1.2 channel setup.
+It does get very loud, however, and it sounds good all the way to its maximum volume, although it has more distortion at high volume levels than the Sony BRAVIA 9 QLED.
+Still, it sounds very clear at moderate listening levels due to its balanced sound profile, making dialogue clear and easy to understand.
+It also supports DTS and Dolby audio formats through eARC, so you don't have to worry about compatibility if you plug in a soundbar.

 Of course, it also delivers fantastic picture quality thanks to its OLED panel.
 Blacks are perfectly deep and uniform in a dark room, which is great for watching movies as there's no distracting blooming or haloing around bright objects or subtitles.
-It can display a wide color gamut with HDR content, which looks incredibly vivid and lifelike.
+It can display a wide color gamut with HDR content, making colors look incredibly vibrant and lifelike.
 The TV's MLA technology makes it one of the brightest OLEDs on the market, so it looks great even in very bright rooms.
-Its predecessor, the LG G1 OLED, sounds better overall, especially with its surprisingly good bass.
-Sadly, it's now very hard to find, as it's discontinued.
-Of course, the G3 has many advantages over the older model; it's brighter, has better image processing, and supports advanced DTS and DTS:X audio formats.

 See our review